-The Unique Flora and Fauna of Colombia’s National Reserves
+The Unique Fauna of Colombia’s National Reserves

 Colombia is often called the most biodiverse country per square kilometer on Earth — and for good reason.
 This South American nation is a treasure trove of incredible species, from vividly plumed birds to elusive mammals and lush, endemic plant life.
 Its national reserves and parks protect this wealth of biodiversity across landscapes as varied as tropical rainforests, misty páramos, mangroves, and dry deserts.